Dennis Erickson: Miami

 Expectations were very high at Miami, as Erickson replaced the successful Jimmy Johnson, who had led the Hurricanes to ten or more wins each the previous four seasons and a national championship in 1987 before departing for the NFL's Dallas Cowboys.
-Erickson led Miami for six seasons (1989–1994), winning national championships in 1989 and 1991.
+Erickson led Miami for six seasons (1989–1994), winning an undisputed national championship in 1989 and sharing the title with Washington in 1991.
 That gave Erickson more national championships than any other Miami coach.
 Erickson's .875 winning percentage (63–9) at Miami remains the highest in the history of the program.

-However, his 1993 team went 9–3, the first season with fewer than ten wins for Miami since 1985.
-That team was drubbed 29–0 by Arizona in the 1994 Fiesta Bowl, still Miami's worst bowl loss ever.
-In September 1994, the Hurricanes lost, 38–20, to Washington at the Orange Bowl, snapping the Canes' NCAA record 58-game home win streak.
+Erickson's tenure crested with the 1991 shared title.
+A year later, the Hurricanes rolled through the regular season undefeated for the second year in a row behind Heisman Trophy-winning quarterback Gino Torretta.
+They went into the 1993 Sugar Bowl, the first Bowl Coalition national title game, as heavy favorites against Alabama.
+However, Alabama routed Miami 34-13, ending Miami's 29-game winning streak dating to 1990.
+His 1993 team went 9–3, the first season with fewer than ten wins for Miami since 1985.
+That team was drubbed 29–0 by Arizona in the 1994 Fiesta Bowl.
+In September 1994, the Hurricanes lost, 38–20, to Washington at the Orange Bowl, snapping the Canes' NCAA record 58-game home win streak dating to 1985.

 Moreover, in 1991 Miami self-reported rampant violations of NCAA rules dating back to 1985, Johnson's second year.
 However, when it emerged that an academic adviser had helped players fraudulently obtain Pell Grants, the federal government asked Miami to stop its probe so the Department of Education could conduct an investigation of its own.
 Ultimately, Miami was placed on three years' probation not long after Erickson left the school, banned from postseason play in 1995 and docked 31 scholarships over three years.
 Erickson himself was not implicated in wrongdoing.

+In 2005, he was inducted into the University of Miami Sports Hall of Fame.
 Erickson was interviewed about his time at the University of Miami for the documentary The U, which premiered December 12, 2009, on ESPN.